How to Make a Low Budget Movie or Short Film

 Which one is you?

-These people have been complaining all their life, and they’re an expert at it.
+These people have been complaining all their life, and they’re experts at it.
 And, they’re going to keep doing it while someone else makes their movie.

-These kinds will never get ahead in life, because they specialize in not starting.
+These kinds of people will never get ahead in life, because they specialize in not starting.

 2 Write stories about the people you know